yiding-w/MuLab-PKU/content/_index.md

               Welcome to Muhan's Research Lab!
             </h2>
             <p style="font-size: 1.1rem; line-height: 1.6; color: #4b5563;">
-              We are dedicated to <strong>revealing the intelligence behind graphs and reasoning</strong>.
-Our research focuses on graph machine learning and large language model reasoning, pushing the boundaries of AI to understand complex structured data and human-like reasoning abilities.
+              Mμ Lab is dedicated to pursuing principled and transformative research in artificial intelligence and machine learning.
+While our current focus spans graph learning and large language models, our long-term mission is broader: to accelerate the development of artificial general intelligence (AGI) and deepen the scientific understanding of intelligence itself.
+We strive to combine theoretical rigor with practical impact, designing algorithms that are not only powerful but also explainable, efficient, and generalizable across diverse dimensions.
+Our research vision is to tackle foundational challenges—spanning model architectures, reasoning, memory, multi-modal intelligence, and AI for science—that push the boundaries of what machines can achieve.
+Mμ Lab is a place for creative, passionate, and ambitious researchers who aim to produce work that stands the test of time, advances the science of AI, and benefits society in profound ways.
             </p>
           </div>